C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 #endif // #if defined(CBC) && (CBC == 1)
 ```
 So let's build main..
 The course video example allows the user to provide the key through input instead of hardcoding it..
 So I will go ahead and do that as well.
-First thing, just check the length of the key and make sure its 32 bytes.
-Then we will need to prepare for our encrypt call.
+First thing, just check the length of the key and make sure it's 32 bytes.
+Then, we will need to prepare for our encrypt call.
 We need to initialize the context and iv, then call encrypt which takes ctx, buffer, and length.

 The shellcode length will be sizeof(sc)-1 so we ignore the null terminating byte at the end.
 We will just specify uint32_t for the length variable.
-For my own debugging, I'm going to add a piece that will output the original shellcode then the encrypted shellcode in order to see the differences.
+For my own debugging, I'm going to add a piece that will output the original shellcode then the encrypted shellcode.

-Next we will call our own encrypt function that will take the key and length of the shellcode in order to initialize the IV and context, then call tinyAES' encrypt function.
+Next, we will call our own encrypt function that will take the key and length of the shellcode as arguments to initialize the IV and context, then call tinyAES' encrypt function.

-In order to print the new encrypted shellcode, I'm going to need to calculate the length of the cipher text which will probably include some padding.
+In order to print the new encrypted shellcode, I'm going to calculate the length of the cipher text which will probably include some padding.
 Googling for an easy way to calculate this, I came across:

 [https://crypto.stackexchange.com/questions/54017/can-we-calculate-aes-ciphertext-length-based-on-the-length-of-the-plaintext](https://crypto.stackexchange.com/questions/54017/can-we-calculate-aes-ciphertext-length-based-on-the-length-of-the-plaintext)

-Next, we output the newly encrypted shellcode which will go into our decrypt/run program.
+Next, we output the newly encrypted shellcode which will go in to our decrypt/run program.
 ```c
 main(int argc, char* argv[]{